algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 The prefetching technique allows us to read up to 4 elements ahead, but it doesn't really come for free — we are effectively trading off excess memory [bandwidth](/hpc/cpu-cache/bandwidth) for reduced [latency](/hpc/cpu-cache/latency).
 If you run more than one instance at a time, or just any other memory-intensive computation in the background, it will significantly [affect](/hpc/cpu-cache/sharing) the performance of the benchmark.

 We can do better — instead of fetching 4 cache lines at a time, we could fetch 4 times *fewer* cache lines.

+Note that this method, while being great for single-threaded world, is unlikely to make its way into database and heavy multi-threaded applications, because it sacrifices bandwidth to achieve low latency.

+[Part 2](https://algorithmica.org/en/b-tree) explores efficient implementation of implicit static B-trees in bandwidth-constrained environment.

 ## Acknowledgements